TrevorSayre/Processing.tmbundle/README.md

 There also exists the once excellent Processing bundle for TextMate by peon:
 https://github.com/peon/processing.tmbundle

-The included bundle is sparse and the bundle by peon is massively out of date.
-I will be combining ideas from both and developing an up-to-date approach to Processing sketch development in TextMate 2.
+The bundle included with TextMate 2 is sparse (and doesn't even work on my setup), and the bundle by peon is massively out of date.
+I am combining ideas from both and developing an up-to-date approach to Processing sketch development in TextMate 2.

 ## Instructions